 – Foreigners entering or exiting with the same cruise ship;

-– Foreigners using fast-track entry channels;
+– Foreigners using the fast-track entry channels;

 – Foreign crew members of exit-entry transport vehicles.